 Run the installer and follow the wizard.
 If the driver is not installed yet, you will be given the option to do so during the installation process.
 The installer will go through all the necessary steps to prepare your computer for running the configuration software.
 Upon completion of the installation process, the configuration software can be launched from your desktop or program list, called “Spirit Settings”.

-Install the downloaded software by opening the DMG file and then moving the content to your Applications folder.
-Configuration software can be launched from the Applications folder with “Spirit-Settings“.
+Install the downloaded software by opening the DMG file and then moving the content to your Desktop or Application folder.
+Configuration software can be launched with “Spirit-Settings“ icon.

 Extract all the files from the downloaded archive to, for example, your home directory.
 Configuration software can be launched from the newly created directory with the file „settings.sh“.